luis-alves/Freecodecamp/Steamroller/Readme.md

 ## First considerations

-Pluck each value of an array, if there is a nested array as one of the elements it must be copied only the value.
+Pluck each value of an array, if there is a nested array as one of the elements I must go inside and pluck only the values.

 ## My way of doing it

-1. Create an empty array.
+1. Create an empty array outside the recursive call so that it does not resets to empty.
-2. Loop each element of the given array.
+2. Create another empty array that will receive the final answer.
-3.1.
-Check if it is not an array.
+3. Create a function the will be recursive, and get into the nested arrays.
-3.1.1.
-If it's not push the value to the new array.
+4. Call the recursive function.
-3.1.
-Else recursively check for this array that is the element.
+5. Output the recursive function returned object.

 ## Methods used